Email Authentication

 Why is BIMI so important for email marketers?

+BIMI is not just a fancy email add-on, it is a strategic move to enhance your email marketing.
 As seeing brand logos in the inbox becomes more and more common, you don’t want to be the one blank space amidst a sea of colorful senders.
 However, implementing BIMI is not just a matter of hopping on board an accelerating train.
 There are some real benefits for your business to reap.

 BIMI: